-- estimating ECLs are consistent with IFRS requirements and industry standards. - We assessed significant changes in credit risk triggers, methodology forecasts and compare the Group's forward-looking information with publicly available information from independent sources. - We tested the completeness and accuracy of the data used in the calculation of the provision against the source systems and related documentation. - We independently tested the calculation of ECL and their respective risk parameters. - We evaluated the adequacy of disclosures in the notes to the consolidated financial statements.
+- We assessed whether the methodology, premises and assumptions used in models estimating ECLs are consistent with IFRS requirements and industry standards. - We assessed significant changes in credit risk triggers, methodology forecasts and compare the Group's forward-looking information with publicly available information from independent sources. - We tested the completeness and accuracy of the data used in the calculation of the provision against the source systems and related documentation. - We independently tested the calculation of ECL and their respective risk parameters. - We evaluated the adequacy of disclosures in the notes to the consolidated financial statements.